kimdoh/id_proto/week3/reset.md

 The order is important here.
 If `<link rel="stylesheet" href="reset.css" />` was included below the `<style>` block in the `<head>` of your page, the reset styles would override the styles you set!
 Make sure you link your `reset.css` before any other styling.

+The browser takes css rules into account from a variety of sources.

+- Linked Stylesheets
+- Style Tags in the Head of the Page
+- Style Tags in the Body of the Page
+- Inline CSS

+The closer a rule is to the element it defines, the more power it has to override matching styles declared elsewhere.

 Now that we've reset the page, we can advance to floating elements.